chukkchukk89-cmd/SynapScript/docs/ARCHITECTURE.md

 ### 2.2 The Bridge: Local Backend Server

-*   **Technology:** A lightweight server in Termux (e.g., Node.js/Express or Python/Flask).
+*   **Technology:** A lightweight server in Termux using **Node.js/Express**.
 *   **Purpose:** To securely connect the sandboxed web frontend to the powerful execution layers.
 It exposes a local API that the frontend calls to initiate tasks.
+It now uses **SQLite** for persistent storage of automations and API tokens.

 ### Layer 2: The Translator (AI Core)